FruityRazer/FruityUI-Legacy/README.md

-# ⚠️ Warning
+# ⚠️ Warning - Deprecated / Not Supported!

 This project is deprecated.

-Please look at [FruityUI](https://github.com/FruityRazer/FruityUI-Legacy) for the up-to-date, currently maintained version.
+Please look at [FruityUI](https://github.com/FruityRazer/FruityUI) for the up-to-date, currently maintained version.